manaswinidas/Subtree-Docs-test/Roadmap.md

 * enable domain specific metrics - mainly data driven to be available for dashboards
 * operator to provision SSO and inject system tokens into containers so they can interact smoothly
 * open tracing for any service interaction from within a process or decision
+* first version of VSCode editors for BPMN and DMN

 # 0.4.0